 Catherine de Fontenay

-Catherine de Fontenay commenced as a full time Commissioner with the Productivity Commission on 1 July 2019.
+Catherine de Fontenay commenced a 5 year term as a full time Commissioner with the Productivity Commission in July 2019.

 After completing her PhD in 1998 at Stanford University, Catherine taught at the University of New South Wales.
 She joined the University of Melbourne in 2001, and held roles in the Business School and the Economics Department.
 She has held visiting positions at the Stanford Institute for Economic Policy Research, Stanford University, and the Stern School of Business, New York University.
 Most recently she was an Associate Professor of Economics at the Melbourne Business School, University of Melbourne.